-From day one, your baby is listening to you intently to eventually communicate with you.
-Those listening skills will then turn into eye contact, cries, smiling, giggling, babbling and more.
+Jan 15, 2022 From day one, your baby is listening to you intently to eventually communicate with you.
+Those listening skills will then turn into eye contact, cries, smiling, giggling, babbling, and more.
 In fact, your baby’s first communication begins with crying.

 Have you ever noticed your baby cries differently for different needs?
 Different cries are baby’s way of communicating with you!

 But how do a baby’s cries develop into speech?
 By the age of one, your baby will develop both nonverbal and verbal language skills to communicate.
-To help your baby develop essential language milestones, here are 21 kids activities to foster speech and language development for your baby!
+To help your baby develop essential language milestones, here are 21 kids’ speech activities to foster listening skills and speech development for your baby!

 - Recognizes familiar voices

 - Responds to familiar voices by smiling and laughing

 - Has different cries for different needs

 - Communicates through gestures (points to a bottle to tell you he/she needs more milk)

 - Responds to simple instructions (“Come here please”)

 - Shows interest in reading books